Skip to content

 Wage policy

-The wage system for management employees comprises fixed and variable wage components.
+The wage system for management employees comprises fixed and variable salary components.
 While the fixed wage components are specified at appropriate levels according to uniform standards, the variable components derive from the achievement of individual objectives as well as the degree of budget adherence.

-Youth hostel employees are subject to the “National collective agreement” (L-GAV).
+Youth hostel employees are subject to the National Collective Labour Agreement (L-GAV).
 Administrative staff are paid according to the guidelines of the respective professional associations.

 Following the principle of equal pay for men and women, the Swiss Youth Hostels pay all sexes according to the same terms/rates.